Olympic Preview: Men's and Women's 200 Butterfly

 China's Yin Chin and Wu Peng have the chance to break through for minor medals, with Wu having won bronze at last year's World Champs.
 Other contenders for silver and bronze include South Africa's Chad Le Clos, Poland's Pawel Korzeniowski and Hungarian youngster Bence Biczo.
 Austria's Dinko Jukic is another individual to follow.
 For the United States, Tyler Clary and Bobby Bollier follow Phelps.

-This event is one of four in which Michael Phelps can become a three-time Olympic champion.
+What Else?: This event is one of four in which Michael Phelps can become a three-time Olympic champion.
 Phelps also has the chance to pull off the feat in the 200 individual medley, 400 IM and 100 butterfly.
 No man has ever won an event at three straight Olympiads, and only Dawn Fraser (100 freestyle) and Krisztina Egerszegi (200 backstroke) have three-peated on the women's side.

 Follow John Lohn on Twitter: @JohnLohn